JustinDula/Neural-LP/README.md

 Use `run.py` with an a appropriate virtual environment to run with the 5 folds given in `datasets/5folds`.

+The output is given in `coauthor_results.txt`.
+A link prediction is treated as true iff the most probable completion matches the true completion.

+# Author Readme
 # Neural LP

 This is the implementation of Neural Logic Programming, proposed in the following paper: